Shinmera/LASS/README.md

 }"
 ```

 LASS works on the following simple principles: A list is a block.
 The first argument in the list is a selector.
 The body of the list makes up the properties and sub-blocks.
 A property is started with a keyword that is used as the property name.
-Following is a list of property arguments until a new keyword, list, or the end is reached.
+Following is a bunch of property arguments until a new keyword, list, or the end is reached.
 A list inside a block is, again, a block with the twist that the parent block's selector is prepended to the sub-block's selector.

 ```
 (lass:compile-and-write